-When a "STEP" movement is performed for a selected single rod, the rod moves a nominal distance of 18.3 mm, with the associated rod step position value corresponding to the number of "STEP" withdrawal movements from the normal full-in position value.
+After operator selection of a rod and rod movement mode, which are "STEP."
+NOTCH," or "CONTINUOUS," on the RCIS DOI on the main control panel, then the operator depresses the "withdraw" hard pushbutton switch.
+If a STEP" movement is initiated by the operator for a selected single rod, the rod moves a nominal distance of 18.3 mm, with the associated rod step position value displayed on the RCIS DOI corresponding to the number of "STEP" withdrawal movements from the normal full-in position value.
 A rod at normal full-in position has an associated rod step position value of "0" steps withdrawn.
 A rod at normal full-out position has an associated rod step position value of "200" steps withdrawn, as the normal full-out position value is 3660 mm below the normal full-in position value of 0 mm.

-When a "NOTCH" movement is performed for a selected single rod, the rod moves a nominal distance of 73.2 mm (i.e. 4 times the nominal step movement distance), with the restriction that the nominal stopping position for the "NOTCH" movement in terms of the distance withdrawn from the normal full-in position is an integer multiple of 73.2 mm.
-For example, if the selected rod were initially at a step position value of "6" steps withdrawn and one "NOTCH" withdrawal movement is performed, the selected rod would stop at a step position value of "8" steps withdrawn.
+If a "NOTCH" movement is initiated by the operator for a selected single rod, the rod moves a nominal distance of 73.2 mm (i.e., four times the nominal step movement distance), with the restriction that the nominal stopping position for the "NOTCH" movement in terms of the distance withdrawn from the normal full-in position is an integer multiple of 73.2 mm. for example, if the selected rod were initially at a step position value of "6" steps withdrawn and one "NOTCH" withdrawal movement is selected and performed, the selected rod would stop at a step position value of "8" steps withdrawn.
 If a "NOTCH" insert movement was then performed, the selected rod would stop at a step position value of "4" steps.

-When a "CONTINUOUS" movement is performed for a selected single rod, the rod target stopping position value is continuously updated to an integer multiple of 18.3 mm as long as the operator continuously depresses the "withdraw" (or "insert") movement pushbutton.
-For example, if the selected rod were initially at a step position value of "8" steps withdrawn and a "CONTINUOUS" withdrawal movement is performed, the rod target stopping position value would be updated initially to "13" steps and then would be updated at a predetermined rate corresponding to the nominal continuously depress the "withdraw" movement pushbutton in this case, the rod target stopping position value then no longer changes and the rod then moves to and stops upon reaching the applicable rod target stopping position value then no longer withdrawal movement would be similar, except the nominal rod target position value would decrease, instead of increase, while the "insert" movement pushbutton remains depressed.
+If a "CONTINUOUS" movement is initiated by the operator for a selected single rod, the rod target stopping position value is continuously updated to an integer multiple of 18.3 mm as long as the operator continuously depresses the "withdraw" (or "insert") movement pushbutton.
+For example, if the selected rod were initially at a step position value of "8" steps withdrawn and a "CONTINUOUS" withdrawal movement is performed, the rod target stopping position value would be updated initially to "12" steps and then would be updated at a position which adds 4 steps to the current position.
+When the operator ceases to continuously depress the "withdraw" movement pushbutton in this case, the rod target stopping position value then no longer changes and the rod then moves to and stops upon reaching the applicable rod target stopping position value.

-Manual gang movements in the "STEP", "NOTCH" and "CONTINUOUS" movement modes would be accomplished in a similar manner to that described above; however, all operable rods of the selected gang move simultaneously during each movement operation.
-Also, normal manual rod movements are limited such that insertion beyond normal full-in or full-out position is not allowed unless RCIS is placed in a special test mode used for performing the CRD coupling check surveillance test.
+Manual gang movements in the "STEP."
+NOTCH." and "CONTINUOUS" movement modes would be accomplished in a similar manner to that described above; however, all operable rods of the selected gang move simultaneously during movement operation.
+Also, normal manual rod movements are limited such that rod movement beyond normal full-in or full-out position is not allow unless RCIS is placed in a special test mode used for performing the CRD coupling check surveillance test.